abbreviatedman/mern-3e-3c-assignment/readme.md

   - `/games`, which should be handled by a function called `getGamesPage`
   - `/games/:id`, which should be handled by a function called `getOneGamePage`

-### Part 2: Controller Functions
+### Part 3: Controller Functions

 - add the functions to the `viewsController` file.
   - `getHomePage` just needs to render the EJS file "home" using `res.render`.
   - `getGamesPage` needs to render the EJS file "games", and also needs to include all the games in the database.
 You can use mongoose find operations to get them, and then use the second argument to `res.render` to send the games in an object.
   - `getUsersPage` is the same, but for users instead games.
   - `getOneGamePage` will need to access one particular game, whose ID should be passed to you on the request's dynamic parameter (`req.params`).
 It will also need to find the users who like the game—you can find which users have the game on their `likedGames` property.
 This is a little tricky, and you may need to do some internet sleuthing to find the right way to query that with Mongoose.
-In the end, you will have to `res.render` to the "oneGame" EJS file, and send `game` and `users` properties.
+In the end, you will have to `res.render` to the `oneGame` EJS file, and send `game` and `users` properties.
   - `getOneUserPage` is very similar, but the query is a bit tougher, since you're finding all the games that are in the user's `likedGames` property.
 Research the `$in` keyword in MongoDB.
-In the end, you will have to `res.render` to the "oneUser" EJS file, and send `user` and `games` properties.
+In the end, you will have to `res.render` to the `oneUser` EJS file, and send `user` and `games` properties.

-### Part 3: Views
+### Part 4: Views

 - In `home.ejs`, make the "here is a" text lines into anchor tag links to `/users` and `/games`.
 - In `users.ejs`, add some EJS code to display all the users.
 Use either a `for` loop or a `forEach` to loop through the `users` (who will be sent to you when the `getUsersPage` renders the page with the `users` property in its `res.render` object).
 For each `user`, print out their username and make that username an anchor tag link to `/users/:id`, where `:id` is the actual ID for that user object.